 The requirements for admission to colleges of dentistry vary, but in all cases include at least three years of college work.
 (The majority of applicants will have completed four years.)
 In general, the minimum requirements given above should be used in planning a program leading to entrance into a dental school.
-A student should consult catalogues of the dental colleges to which he/she expects to apply in order to make certain all requirements are met.
+Students should consult catalogues of the dental colleges to which they expect to apply in order to make certain all requirements are met.